neo4j-php/neo4j-php-client/README.md

 ### Unmanaged transactions

-If you need lower level access to the drivers capabilities, then you want unmanaged transactions.
+If you need lower-level access to the drivers' capabilities, then you want unmanaged transactions.
 They allow for completely controllable commits and rollbacks.

 #### Opening a transaction